NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ![Antenna Layout](images/antenna-layout.png)

 The antenna also needs a ground plane (https://www.electronics-notes.com/articles/antennas-propagation/grounding-earthing/antenna-ground-plane-theory-design.php).
 This is simply a large area of metal extending out from the base of the antenna.
 It's radius should be something 1/4 of the wavelength the antenna should emit.
 Four our 2.4Ghz radio, that's about 31mm.
-The ground pours in the PCB will work just fine.
+The ground pours in the PCB will work just fine (so you don't need add any additional metal to satisfy this requirement).

 ### Setting Trace Widths